joomla/joomla-framework/docs/introduction.md

 must be found in `BASE_PATH/chess/piece/pawn.php` or in `BASE_PATH/Chess/Piece/Pawn.php`.

-For the namespace declaration, it is recommanded to use camel case letters as you will have for a class name.
+For the namespace declaration, it is recommended to use camel case letters as you will have for a class name.

 But as you saw above there are different possibilities for the paths case :